dgw/MobilePress/readme.txt

 * Removed the XML MIME type as it was throwing way too many errors on MobilePress blogs
-* Added CSS image resizing code which correctly resizes all images larger than 300px wide and does not resize images less than 300px wide
+* Added CSS image resizing code which correctly resizes all images larger than 300px wide and does not touch images less than 300px wide
 * Cleaned up some default theme code

 = Version 1.1.3 (2009-12-09) =
-* Fixed a bug whereby the title and description that was set for the mobile blog was not being switched with the title and description set for the WordPress blog.
+* Fixed a bug whereby the title and description that was set for the mobile blog was not being substituted for the title and description set for the WordPress blog.
 Thus, on the mobile blog the WordPress blog's title and description was being displayed.

 = Version 1.1.2 (2009-12-08) =
+* Critical upgrade
 * Fixed some major errors in the default themes.
-Comments were not displaying and users were unable to post comments on default theme.
+Comments were not displaying and users were unable to post comments on the default theme.
 On the iPhone theme, single posts were not viewable.
-1.1.2 is a critical upgrade.

 = Version 1.1.1 (2009-12-07) =
 * Moved the folder for custom themes to `/mobile-themes` in `/wp-content`.
-  Also added an option to change this folder if you want.
-This solves the issue of themes being overwritten when the plugin updates
+  Also added an option to change this folder, which solves the issue of themes being overwritten when the plugin is updated.
 * Cleaned up the default theme's HTML code and CSS.
 Now scores a 5/5 on ready.mobi
 * Added an option to the "Ads & Analytics" page which allows you to test